 Patent expiration is a major issue for some companies as their principal product becomes available generically, which in turn cuts profits.
 In relatively strong markets such as China and India, multinational pharmaceuticals companies require and expect intellectual property rights to be strictly enforced, when often they are not.
 There, countless local manufacturers are able to produce cheap counterfeit copies of patented drugs, which often make their way to Western markets.
 Implementation of intellectual property rights is improving.

-The chemicals and drugs industry has a promising future.
-With an aging population consuming three times as many drugs as younger people, demand is expected to rise and opportunities to increase.
-Drug spending is expected to triple from 2000 to 2050.
-In the United States, the pharmaceuticals industry is the fifth most profitable and it continues to grow, albeit more slowly; it is one of the most profitable industries worldwide.
+The chemicals and drugs industry has a promising but challenging future.
+With an aging population consuming three times as many drugs as younger people, worldwide middle-class expansion, and new technologies, demand is expected to rise and opportunities increase.
+Drug expenditure is expected to triple from 2000 to 2050 and the market value is estimated to be worth $1.6 trillion by 2020.
+As demand rises, especially in emerging markets, Pharmaceutical companies are increasingly reliant on major technologic advances and sharing resources among each other to develop revolutionary medicines.
+With the help of increased free trade, the industry has the opportunity to globalize itself and become widespread.
 The United States market has a very uncertain future due to potential consequences of political regulation.
-Aside from the established North American and Western European markets, many international markets including Brazil, China, India, and Turkey are promising substantial growth.
+Aside from the established North American and Western European markets, many international markets including Brazil, China, India, and Russia are promising substantial growth.